openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

     frontend_status: Done

-If one operand of an expression is of type *string*, then the string conversion (see :ref:`Operator Contexts`) is performed on the other operand at runtime to produce a string.
+If one operand of an expression is of type *string*, then the string conversion (see :ref:`String Operator Contexts`) is performed on the other operand at runtime to produce a string.

 String concatenation produces a reference to a *string* object that is a concatenation of two operand strings.
-The left-hand operand characters precede the right-hand operand characters in the newly created string.
+The left-hand operand characters precede the right-hand operand characters in a newly created string.

 If the expression is not a constant expression (see :ref:`Constant Expressions`), then a new *string* object is created (see :ref:`New Expressions`).